itzg/docker-minecraft-server/docs/mods-and-plugins/modrinth.md

 : Can be set to `none` (the default), `required`, or `optional` to download required and/or optional dependencies.

 `MODRINTH_ALLOWED_VERSION_TYPE`
 : The version type is used to determine the newest version to use from each project.
 The allowed values are `release` (default), `beta`, `alpha`.
+Setting to `beta` will pick up both release and beta versions.
+Setting to `alpha` will pick up release, beta, and alpha versions.